neu-se/CONFETTI-artifact/README.md

 We are happy to execute this workflow on our infrastructure for researchers who make pull requests on CONFETTI, and we are also excited to work with maintainers of other tools (like [rohanpadhye's JQF](http://github.com/rohanpadhye/JQF/)) to bring continuous evaluation workflows into the wider community and develop best practices for their design and maintenance.

+## Building and Running CONFETTI outside of this artifact
+CONFETTI can also be built and run outside of this artifact VM.
+The README in [the CONFETTI git repo](https://github.com/neu-se/confetti) explains how.
+We have also archived this git repository directly in our [FigShare artifact](https://doi.org/10.6084/m9.figshare.16563776) to ensure long-term availability.

 ## Contact
 Please feel free to [open an issue on GitHub](https://github.com/neu-se/CONFETTI/issues) if you run into any issues with CONFETTI.
 For other matters, please direct your emails to [Jonathan Bell](mailto:jon@jonbell.net).